scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 ### 1. Start a two-phase commit transaction

-When a client sends `Place an order` request to Order Service, [OrderService.placeOrder()](order-service/src/main/java/sample/order/OrderService.java#L97) is called, and the microservice transaction starts.
+When a client sends `Place an order` request to the Order Service, [OrderService.placeOrder()](order-service/src/main/java/sample/order/OrderService.java#L97) is called, and the microservice transaction starts.

-At first, Order Service starts a two-phase commit transaction by calling the repository class's [executeTwoPcTransaction()](order-service/src/main/java/sample/order/OrderService.java#L100-L102):
+At first, the Order Service starts a two-phase commit transaction by calling the repository class's [executeTwoPcTransaction()](order-service/src/main/java/sample/order/OrderService.java#L100-L102):

 ```java
 execAndReturnResponse(responseObserver, "Placing an order", () -> {